k3ntako/2do/README.md

 - A user should be able to add new todos.
 A note, our clients don't need full authentication - its ok to ask a user for their name, and associate the todo with the name

 ## Process Guidelines
-- Your team will flesh out the new stories and prioritize them
+- Your team is expected to flesh out the requirements and prioritize/scope features with the client in the IPM and throughout the week.
 - Stories are available in a centralized location (Trello Board or Github Project Board)
 - We will have weekly IPMs on Fridays, where we’ll go over stories for the week and your team will present the work you have completed.
+Demo'd features should have edge conditions considered and be well tested.
+For example, if during a demo you are asked to show the feature beyond the happy path, the application shoud not crash.
+- Your team is expected to communicate early and often to resolve any questions or bring up timeline delays.
+As a hint, we should not be hearing that a feature is not done during a demo.

 **Note to the apprentice:** Remember, no crafter is an island.
 Just like a real client experience, you are encouraged to seek feedback & advice (yes, including the mentor team and company wide slack channels).
 Please clarify anything that is unclear in the requirements.